Karolína Muchová: 2013–2018: Breakthrough

 Muchová began playing on the ITF Women's Circuit in October 2013 at the age of 17.
 Her first tournament was a $10k event in Dubrovnik, where she reached the second round.
 In July the following year, she won her first ITF title in Michalovce, Slovakia.
 She then started to produce low-performances until March 2016, when she won her second singles title at Sharm El Sheikh, and two weeks later another event at the same venue.
-In July 2017, she reached the final of the $75k ITS Cup in Olomouc, losing there to her countrymate Markéta Vondroušová.
-She then made her WTA Tour main-draw debut at the 2017 Korea Open after defeating two low-ranked players, and then lost in the first round of the main draw to Priscilla Hon.
-She made her main-draw debut at a major event at the 2018 US Open winning three qualifying matches.
+In July 2017, Muchová reached the final of the $75k ITS Cup in Olomouc, losing there to her countrymate Markéta Vondroušová.
+Muchová then made her WTA Tour main-draw debut at the 2017 Korea Open after defeating two low-ranked players, and then lost in the first round of the main draw to Priscilla Hon.
+Ranked No. 202, Muchová made her main-draw debut at a major event at the 2018 US Open winning three qualifying matches.
 After winning her opening-match against Dayana Yastremska, Muchová upset two-time Grand Slam champion and 12th seed Garbiñe Muguruza in the second round to score her first top-20 victory, advancing to the third round of the tournament.
 In the third round, she lost to Ashleigh Barty.